 Demand spiked in late June when investors began worrying about events in Greece and the collapse in Chinese equities began.
 Now we're seeing another wave of buying based on the turmoil here at home.
-On top of it all has been additional demand from bargain hunters taking advantage of lower spot prices.
+On top of it, all have been additional demand from bargain hunters taking advantage of lower spot prices.

 The Royal Canadian Mint is currently furthest behind.
 Two weeks ago, they admitted to significant production problems and have nearly halted sales.
 As a result, Money Metals Exchange stopped taking new orders for Maple Leaf coins.
 We won't make delivery promises to customers we aren't sure we can keep.

-Supply of silver American Eagles isn't in much better shape.
+The supply of silver American Eagles isn't in much better shape.
 The U.S. Mint’s rationed supply to dealers came in way below what was anticipated.
-Lead times for delivery moved out once again, and premiums rose; but we are still accepting orders – for now.
+Lead times for delivery moved out once again, and premiums rose, but we are still accepting orders – for now.
 We’ll be looking for today’s announcement of just how little the dysfunctional U.S. Mint plans to ration out this week.

 Currently, the best option for purchasing silver coins is the British Britannia and the Australian Funnel Web Spider.
 Both still offer modest premiums and immediate shipment.